 What’s your Wi-Fi password?
 Can I cast Netflix to the in-room TV?
 How are you keeping my data safe?
 Can I checkout late?

-Hotel guests’ demands change day-by-day which makes it ever-important to enhance your hotel guest experience at every stage.
+Hotel guests’ expectations change day-by-day which makes it ever-important to enhance your hotel guest experience at every stage.

 Understanding what your customers want is only half the job.
 Implementing change will ensure your guests get the best experience possible.
-It can be tricky, however, if you’re working with reduced teams or limited budgets.
-We’ve compiled a list of 19 easy-to-implement ideas to
+And going the extra mile can be tricky if you’re working with reduced teams or limited budgets.
+We’ve compiled a list of 18 easy-to-implement ideas for a more positive guest experience.

 The hotel guest experience is the entirety of the interactions a hotelier's property has with a guest.
 Their experience, you might be surprised to learn, actually begins before they step foot in your hotel — or even before they’ve clicked “Book”!